tegezc/agen-lingkungan-hackathon/README.md

 # Create a file named .env and fill in your credentials based on .env.example
 # Set GOOGLE_APPLICATION_CREDENTIALS to the path of your service account key

-# Run the API Server (Terminal 1) from the PROJECT ROOT
+# Run the API Server (Terminal 1) from backend directory
 uvicorn main:app --reload

-# Run the Agent Worker (Terminal 2) from the PROJECT ROOT
+# Run the Agent Worker (Terminal 2) from backend directory
 python -m run_agent

-# Run the Simulator (Terminal 3) from the PROJECT ROOT
+# Run the Simulator (Terminal 3) from the simulator directory
-python simulator/simulator.py --scenario rising
+python simulator.py --scenario rising
 ```

 ### 2. Web Dashboard Setup